Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Re-interpreting Landauer-Buttiker formalism

 {\bf Our fix for what is a state in a mesoscopic lead for which we write a DOS?} For this note the fact that given a problem, von Neumann quantum mechanics first require us to determine the Hilbert space.
-The Hilbert space is determined by specifying the basis-states.
+The Hilbert space is determined by specifying the basis-states and the operators that transform the basis states.
 We can use the eigen-states of some well defined operator as the basis-states.
 Since there is only one Hilbert space (that is isomorphic to the complex plane), any complete orthonormal basis may work, only restrictions can come from boundary conditions or physical constraints or dimensionality of the sample, etc, that restrict the theory to a subspace.

 Quantum mechanics start with the fact that nature generates a wave-packet that evolves in time, for example, the classical reservoirs inject a pulse of classical electrons into the system.
 Inside the mesoscopic system, the pulse has to treated as a wave-packet using time dependent Schrodinger equation (TDSE) and quantum mechanics start with this wave-packet.
 The wave-packet can be decomposed into partial waves that satisfy time independent Schrodinger equation (TISE) and quantum mechanics tells us how to relate the two dynamics using the probabilistic interpretation and uncertainty principle.
 Essentially many events of pulse propagation averages to give the scattering probabilities and all other physical effects that one can get from the steady beam scattering.
 A steady beam or a stationary state can be only viewed as a limiting situation of uncertainty in momentum going to zero and taking this limit has to be treated with extreme mathematical rigorousness.
 This cannot be done by assuming that a Kronecker delta smears into a Dirac delta function as is often done \cite{dat} (see page 97 therein).